 To remain true to your brand across all channels, you’ll need to ensure the design remains consistent.
 Develop a brand style guide to act as a rulebook.
 It should specify every aspect of the look and feel of your brand, from imagery to colour schemes.

 Pricing is usually the ultimate driving factor for many customers.
 That’s why it is important that prices remain consistent across all channels.
+Similarly, offering customers flexible payment options, like buy now pay later (BNPL), will increase the chances of customers taking the leap and buying your products.

 5. Invest in loyalty marketing